Avon and Somerset PCC: Candidates debate council tax freeze

 "As members of the police authority for the past three years we have spoken to some residents who have said 'if it means I can keep my PCSO, then I will pay more money'.

-"If you can justify then yes - it would depend on what the budget is when we come in on the 22 November."'Tough one'
+"If you can justify then yes - it would depend on what the budget is when we come in on the 22 November."

 Mr Levy was a member of the Avon and Somerset Police Authority but stood down in order to stand in the election.